 we are district data labs

-District Data Labs is a data science research lab, consulting firm, and open source collaborative where people from diverse backgrounds come together to work on interesting projects, push themselves beyond their current capabilities, and help each other become more successful data scientists.
+District Data Labs is a data science consulting and corporate training firm, research lab, and open source collaborative where people from diverse backgrounds come together to work on interesting projects, push themselves beyond their current capabilities, and help each other become more successful data scientists.

 Some of the activities our members participate in include: